Trump’s Asia trip: Stops in Japan, China and beyond

 Vietnam

-Trump made his way to Da Nang on Nov.
-10 and took part in the Asia-Pacific Economic Cooperation (APEC) events.
+Trump made his way to Da Nang on Friday and took part in Asia-Pacific Economic Cooperation (APEC) events.

 APEC consists of 21 member economies, including the U.S., and “is the premier forum for facilitating economic growth, cooperation, trade and investment in the Asia-Pacific region,” according to the State Department.

-Trump gave a speech at the APEC summit, reaffirming his “America first” policy.
+Trump gave a Friday speech on the sidelines of the APEC summit, reaffirming his “America First” policy.

 “From this day forward we will compete on a fair and equal basis,” Trump said.
 “We are not going to let the United States be taken advantage of anymore.”